 I love the intimacy and immediacy of personal essays.
 It's a kind of storytelling I continue to enjoy alongside writing novels.
-Here are a few of my favorites: the story of two maroon suitcases, of finding and losing home, and of the summer I disappeared.
+Here are a few of my favorites: a legend's refuge, the story of two maroon suitcases, and a chronicle of the summer I disappeared.

 My writing has been featured in many national and international venues, including: